Amir-Abbas Hoveyda: Military and civil service (1942–1958)

-Upon his return to Iran in 1942, Hoveyda rested for a few months before enlisting as a soldier in Iran's national army.
-His plan at the time was to use his experience as a conscript to supplement his seniority at the foreign ministry where he applied for employment prior to being drafted.
-Because of his higher education, Hoveyda was able to bypass boot camp and directly enter the Officer's Academy.
-Iran's modern Prime Ministers, until that point, were able to avoid military service, but Hoveida voluntarily chose to enlist.
-Although rooted in aristocracy himself, Hoveyda's decision is portentous in the sense that resources that were readily available for his predecessors were often scarce for the young government official.
+Upon his return to Iran in 1942, Hoveyda rested for a few months before enlisting as a soldier in Iran's armed forces.
+Despite his aristocratic background, his plan at the time was to use his experience as a conscript to supplement his seniority at the Ministry of Foreign Affairs, where he applied for employment prior to being drafted and was later confirmed.
+Because of his higher education, Hoveyda was able to bypass boot camp and directly enter the Officer's School.